 (iii) Train undergraduate and graduate students as well as postdoctoral scholars for potential future employment within industry.

-The NSF I/UCRC currently includes two university sites and administrators:
+The NSF I/UCRC currently includes the following sites and administrators:

 - University of Kentucky; Dr. S. Reddy Palli, Co-Director